 To relieve the increasingly desperate plight of Hitler’s finest soldiers in La Gleize, the logical axis of advance would be behind our two battle groups, the attack proceeding from the northeast, directed towards Petit Coo, thence up the valley to their objective.
 Unfortunately, this important probability, although it occurred to us, was not seriously considered, since our chief interest was directed towards organizing an attack to retake Stavelot.

-CCB reverted to division control on Dec 25.
-At 0930-H that day, the Commanding General 3rd Armored Division ordered the command to send a force to the aid of CCA in the vicinity of Grandmenil.
+CCB reverted to division control on December 25.
+At 0930 that day, the Commanding General 3-AD ordered the command to send a force to the aid of CCA in the vicinity of Grandmenil.
 Task Force MacGeorge was ordered on this mission and was attached to CCA.
 In the narrative dealing with CCA, we have already seen how this Force seized Grandmenil after attacking with the 3/289-IR.
 CCB, less Task Force MacGeorge moved to the vicinity of Hotton and on December 26, the command took over a defensive sector from CCR.
 This sector ran from Ny to Melreux where the defense was tied in with the 84-ID.
 This sector was held by the 290-IR.

 By ten o’clock, we were again on the move, stopping in the afternoon for turkey dinner served from the kitchen trucks.
 The mess personnel deserved much credit for preparing such a heartening repast under such untoward conditions.
 Spirits lightened and we set up defenses around Oppagne, sleeping more soundly and comfortably than we had on Christmas Eve.

 In summing up the actions of CCB during this period it is apparent that it contributed greatly to stopping the German drive in the La Gleize – Stavelot area.
-It furnished the 30th Infantry Division with much needed armored support and provided the armored punch which took La Gleize and Stoumont.
-Later, Task Force MacGeorge seized Grandmenil while attached to CCA after several infantry attacks to take the town had failed.
+It furnished the 30-ID with much needed armored support and provided the armored punch which took La Gleize and Stoumont.
+Later, TF MacGeorge seized Grandmenil while attached to CCA after several infantry attacks to take the town had failed.
 It is hoped that the inclusion of organic tanks in the Infantry Division will provide the Infantry with armor support so that it will not in the future necessary to employ Armored Division in piecemeal fashion in order to provide tank battalions.

 Having seen the separate employment of CCA and CCB, let us again retrace this same period of time and consider the employment of the remainder of the division.